samanthaming/press-kit/README.md

 ## Invite Me To Speak 👩🏻‍🏫

 I love sharing what I've learned.
 I've spoken at high schools, colleges, and tech companies.
-From my experience on how I grew my personal brand to 20k+ within a year OR how I switched careers into tech without a CS degree OR how kindness have made me more successful.
+From my experience on how I grew my personal brand to 20k+ within a year OR how I switched careers into tech without a CS degree OR how kindness has made me more successful.
 My goal is to bring value, motivate action, and inspire kindness in your audience.

 Learn more about my previous [speaking events here](https://www.samanthaming.com/invite-me-to-speak) and invite me to speak!